Be a leader in your community.

 A Chair and Vice-Chair are not elected separately, and are chosen by the Board at the Organizational Meeting and typically annually thereafter.
 There are no terms or limits to the number of times a Trustee can serve as Chair or Vice-Chair.

-Nomination forms and packages may be picked up at any Clearview local community school or at Central Services office located at 5031 50 Street, Stettler
+Nomination forms and packages may be printed as below, or picked up at the Central Services office located at 5031 50 Street, Stettler.

 Freedom of Information and Protection of Privacy